 - i.
 Overview: In 2018 National Grid initiated a Zero Energy Building (ZEB) pilot for commercial buildings to advance interest in the RI building industry for ZEB's and a path to zero energy.
-To accelerate these efforts National Grid will continue to focus on four areas of education and awareness, marketing, training and supporting ZEB projects with technical assistance, incentives, commissioning and documentation, to advance ZEB's in 2020. - ii.
+To accelerate these efforts National Grid will continue to focus on four areas, a) education and awareness, b) marketing, c) training and d) supporting ZEB projects with technical assistance, incentives, commissioning and documentation, to advance ZEB's in 2020. - ii.
 Customer segment addressed: Large and small commercial buildings above 30,000 SF are eligible for this pilot.